jayschwa/Quake2.jl/README.md

   * [GL](https://github.com/jayschwa/GL.jl) (requires at least OpenGL 3.x)
 * Quake 2 game data (i.e. pak0.pak)

 Due to the fast-moving nature of Julia development and its packages, setting up an environment is not easy.
 In its current state, the code will likely not run outside the author's environment.
-Work is being done to fix this and make setup easier.

 Lighting
 --------